17 Things You Should Know Before Renting a Car in Portugal

 ✅ Distances across Portugal

-In general, when planning their Portugal itinerary, people start from the capital.
+Generally, when planning their Portugal itinerary, people start in the capital.
 So here are some examples of distances from Lisbon, to give you an idea:

 Lisbon to Porto – 314 km / 195 miles